PieterHeijman/PieterHeijman.github.io/_posts/2021-04-14-centering-content-vertically.md

 }
 ```

 First, our parent element needs some positioning set to it, in our example we set it to position `relative`, but it will work just as well with for instance `absolute` positioning.
 Our child element gets an `absolute` position and a top of 50%.
 This positions the element halfway down the parent element.
-But this is too far down, since our child also has a height of its own.
+But this is too far down since our child also has a height of its own.
 That's why we give the child element a `transform`.
 We set it to translate 50% back up.
 This puts our element perfectly centered.
 This works because `top` is based on the nearest parent with positioning, but `translate` is based on the element itself.

 On the face of it, this solution will work in pretty much any situation you throw at it.
 There are of course a few obvious exceptions.
 If the child element, for instance, has a fixed height smaller than its content, the overflow will cause the content to not be centered.